 SS: When we look at the exchange traded versus the OTC market, we have to recognise the origins and the fundamentals behind them to understand what the future could entail.
 Exchange-traded derivatives were first launched for several asset classes, to provide various different exposures.
 These were new products.

 When these exchange traded derivatives first started out they had a lack of industry wide participation.
-As with any new product, the industry is open to exploring them as possible good solutions and lower cost alternatives than existing means of trading.
+As with all new products, the industry is open to exploring them as possible good solutions and lower cost alternatives than existing means of trading.
 However, as these products are illiquid, they typically require a ‘big bang’ type event to encourage industry participants to start trading them.
-A certain threshold needs to be crossed for industry participants feel that this product is adequately liquid enough for them to change their existing behaviour.
+A certain threshold needs to be crossed for industry participants to feel that the product is adequately liquid enough for them to change their existing behaviour.

 “It is very difficult for end users to change existing behaviour.
 Just because there’s a better mousetrap or a better way to gain a certain type of exposure it doesn’t necessarily mean that the end users will fully migrate to the new way.”Sol Steinberg, Founding Principal, OTC Partners